sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-18-create-self-contained-dotnetcore-docker-image.md

 # Create self-contained .Net Core console application docker image

-Refer to [Create new .Net core console application on Ubuntu](2020-06-17-create-new-dotnetcore-console-app-on-ubuntu.md) to understand basics about how to create console application.
+Refer to [Create new .Net core console application on Ubuntu](2020-06-17-create-new-dotnetcore-console-app-on-ubuntu.md) to understand basics about how to create .Net Core console application.
+We will reuse the application created here.

 ## Publish self-contained application